Upcoming Clinician Workshops

 We periodically add new workshops to this page, so be sure to check in frequently.

 As an individual clinician, have you ever wondered how couples therapy could not only enhance your client's relationships but also improve your work together in individual counseling?
-Many clinicians may not fully understand the role that couples work plays in individual therapy.
+Many clinicians may not fully understand the role that couples work plays in individual therapy, which is why we created our clinician workshop:

-The curriculum is catered to anyone who primarily works with individual clients and would like to gain knowledge and insight on how to collaborate with the couples therapist.
+The curriculum is catered to clinicians who primarily works with individual clients and would like to gain knowledge and insight on how to collaborate with the couples therapist.

 Clinicians will gain a multimedia approach to couples work including: couples therapy tapes, clips from popular movies and various educational sources to gain understanding of the couples therapeutic process and the unique features of modern ‘coupleship.’
 Additionally, clinicians will participate in group experiential sessions that will allow them to learn new therapeutic interventions, put themselves in the couples “hot seat” and learn why it is so valuable for individual therapists to be a collaborator in the couple’s therapeutic process rather than perhaps being an unintentional opposing force.